Why Seeking Treatment for Anorexia Nervosa is Hard

 What to do about it?

-For specific specialized eating disorders treatment referrals in your local area, consultation with your primary care physician or pediatrician is a good place to start, as is the National Eating Disorders Association (NEDA) Helpline (1-800-931-2237) and treatment database.
+For specialized eating disorders treatment referrals in your local area, consult with your primary care physician or pediatrician.
+The National Eating Disorders Association (NEDA) Helpline (1-800-931-2237) and treatment database is another good place to start.

 Accessibility and affordability of care present another challenge.